Pest Prevention & Control Tips

 Bed Bug Prevention Tips

-Bed bugs have become a growing problem in the United States.
+Over the last decade or so, bed bugs have become a rapidly growing problem in the United States.
 These pests are notorious hitchhikers that will crawl into your luggage or clothing to catch a ride to your place of residence.
 Infestation occurs in hotels, movie theaters, retail stores, educational facilities, businesses, and private residences.
-While these tiny pests don’t pose much of a health hazard to humans, they are known for their itchy and unsightly bites.
-Bed bugs often have a reddish-brown color and they are oval-shaped, featuring four legs and an antenna.
+While these tiny pests don’t pose much of a health hazard to humans and aren’t known to carry diseases, they are infamous for their itchy and unsightly bites.
+Bed bugs often have a reddish-brown color and they are oval-shaped, featuring six legs and an antenna.

 Signs Of A Bed Bug Infestation